 In 2011, Prince William and Kate Middleton were married slightly earlier in the year, in April, at Westminster Abbey in London.

-Who will attend the royal wedding?
+Who is invited to the royal wedding?

 Will the royal wedding be televised?

 By February, a spokesperson had confirmed that Prince Harry and Markle will be allowing cameras in the chapel for filming, including a pool camera so all media outlets can access footage of the ceremony.
 “Prince Harry and Ms. Meghan Markle have said they want their Wedding Day to be shaped so as to allow members of the public to feel part of the celebrations too,” the Palace has stated.
 Both Prince William and Middleton’s royal wedding in 2011 and Prince Charles and Princess Diana’s royal wedding in 1981 were televised.
 Approximately 23 million U.S. viewers watched the 2011 nuptials and 17 million tuned in for Charles and Diana’s royal wedding, according to Deadline.

 What’s the plan for the royal wedding cake?